Torann/laravel-4-cells/README.md

 - [Cells on GitHub](https://github.com/torann/laravel-4-cells)

-To get the lastest version of Cells simply require it in your `composer.json` file.
+To get the latest version of Cells simply require it in your `composer.json` file.

 ~~~
 "torann/cells": "dev-master"